speakeasy-api/openapi-directory/SDKs/googleapis.com/domains/v1alpha2/go/README.md

 ### Projects

 * `DomainsProjectsLocationsList` - Lists information about the supported locations for this service.
 * `DomainsProjectsLocationsOperationsList` - Lists operations that match the specified filter in the request.
 If the server doesn't support this method, it returns `UNIMPLEMENTED`.
-NOTE: the `name` binding allows API services to override the binding to use different resource name schemes, such as `users/*/operations`.
-To override the binding, API services can add a binding such as `"/v1/{name=users/*}/operations"` to their service configuration.
-For backwards compatibility, the default name includes the operations collection id, however overriding users must ensure the name binding is the parent resource, without the operations collection id.
 * `DomainsProjectsLocationsRegistrationsConfigureContactSettings` - Updates a `Registration`'s contact settings.
 Some changes require confirmation by the domain's registrant contact .
 * `DomainsProjectsLocationsRegistrationsConfigureDNSSettings` - Updates a `Registration`'s DNS settings.
 * `DomainsProjectsLocationsRegistrationsConfigureManagementSettings` - Updates a `Registration`'s management settings.